akforrest/cparse/README.md

 [license-image]: http://img.shields.io/badge/license-MIT-blue.svg?style=flat
 [license]: LICENSE.mit

 This is a fork of https://github.com/cparse/cparse, with a Qt interface.
+CParse is an extendable expression parser based on Dijkstra's Shunting-yard algorithm.

 A lot of has changed.
 In no particular order, and by no means an exhaustive list, the following has changed: